Methods used to derive Standard costs 2 / 4

 – these standards are based upon perfect operating conditions.

-Therefore, they include no wastage, no scrap, no breakdowns, no stoppages, no idle time.
+Therefore, they include no wastage, no scrap, no breakdowns, no stoppages, no idle time and can thus highlight inefficiencies.

 Since perfect operating conditions are unlikely to occur for any significant period, ideal standards will be very demanding and are unlikely to be accepted as targets by the staff involved as they are unlikely to be achieved.